toolleeo/cli-apps/README.md

 * [Productivity Timer](https://github.com/h-sifat/productivity-timer) - A CLI/TUI Pomodoro timer and todo (coming soon) application for keyboard addicts and terminal fans that makes you more productive.
 * [py_flashcards](https://github.com/M4THYOU/py_flashcards) - Text-only CLI flashcards parsed from Markdown file.
 * [speedread](https://github.com/pasky/speedread) - A simple terminal-based open source Spritz-alike filter that shows input text as a per-word RSVP (rapid serial visual presentation) aligned on optimal reading points.
-* [speki](https://github.com/tbs1996/speki) - Manage flashcards in the terminal
+* [speki](https://github.com/tbs1996/speki) - Manage flashcards in the terminal similar to anki.
-* [Taskell](https://github.com/smallhadroncollider/taskell) - A CLI kanban board/task manager for Mac and Linux.
 * [thokr](https://github.com/jrnxf/thokr) - Sleek typing tui with visualized results and historical logging.
 * [Timetrap](https://github.com/samg/timetrap) - A simple command line time tracker written in Ruby.
 It provides an easy to use command line interface for tracking what you spend your time on.
 * [Timewarrior](https://github.com/GothenburgBitFactory/timewarrior) - A time tracking utility that offers simple stopwatch features as well as sophisticated calendar-based backfill, along with flexible reporting.